StuartJO/FasterMatchingIndex/README.md

 ## Yes that's neat Stuart, but what about its use in generative network models?

 An important thing to note about generative network models is they _iteratively_ add edges.
 As I alluded to before, the new code largely benefits because it can calculate everything in one hit instead of needing to loop over all the nodes.
-In the old generative model node, at each iteration the loop to calculate the matching index only runs over nodes who will be affected by the newly added edge (i.e., the loop very likely doesn't need to be run over all nodes).
+In the old generative model node, at each iteration the loop to calculate the matching index only runs over nodes who will be affected by the newly added edge i.e., the loop very likely doesn't need to be run over all nodes.
+So because of this we won't see the some order of magnitude levels of improvement.
+But what improvement do we see?
+First lets just calculate the atching index using networks of a similar size and density I used in my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127).
+I generated 100 different models with the old and new code and compared the time it takes to compute them:

+A fourfold increase is not bad!

+## Ok, How does this change as a factor of the size of the network and the number of edges being requested?

+Below I generated networks of size

-You'll notice as the number of edges increases, the improvement of the new codes lessens (but it is still better).
-The reason for this is simple.
-When the generative model starts, it initalises a topology matrix.
+You'll notice as the number of nodes increases, the new code consistently improves.
+One reason for this is when the generative model starts, it initalises a topology matrix.
 In other words, at very beginning it needs to run the matching index for the entire network.
-As I demonstrated earlier, this is wehere the new code will result in fairly massive improvements.
-If we remove this factor however (by initalising the topology matrix the same way in the new and old code), we still see a benefit!
+As I demonstrated earlier, this is where the new code will result in fairly massive improvements.
+If we remove this factor however (by initalising the topology matrix the exact same way in the new and old code), we still see a benefit (just not quite as much):

+You will also notice, as the number of edges increases, the improvement of the new codes lessens (but it is much still better).
+To try to better understand why the impact of the new code lessens as more edges are added we can exploit the fact the if you run a generative model for X edges, you will also have generated a network of 1 to X-1 edges as well, as each iteration is technically creating a new network (it is just building upon the previous iteration).
+If we record the time it takes to do each iteration we can see how the the improvement varies:

+I am not completely sure as to why the improvement lessens over time,

+From my testing, while the improvement of the new code may lessen as more edges need to be generated, this is only slight.
+You can still expect sizeable benefits to using the new code!

 If we directly compare the timings of the code as they progress over iterations of the model (timings have been normalised in the plot below), we can see that as the old code progresses it gets slower, this is because there will be more neighbours to iterate over at later steps (because the network is forming)